-In the last two years, the Company has been focused on reinforcing its contacts with premium members.
-Therefore, the Company is refraining from advertising temporary sales campaigns and employing part-time workers to support those campaigns.
+In the last two years, the Company has focused on reinforcing its contacts with premium members and refrained from advertising temporary sales campaigns and employing part-time workers to support those campaigns.

 Reaching out to new customers by way of existing members will increase if the Company's consultation services take hold.
 The Company focuses on enhancing its reputation and brand strength by encouraging existing customers to spread the word about the merits of its services to their friends and neighbors.